ChimeHQ/Rearrange/README.md

 This is a struct that encapsulates a single change to an `NSRange`.
 It's useful for serializing, queuing, or otherwise storing changes and applying them.

-You can also use this class to tranform individual points or other `NSRange`s.
-This is handy for updating a set of stored `NSRange`s as text is changed.
+You can also use this class to tranform locations, `NSRange`, or even an `IndexSet`.
+This is handy for updating values as text is changed.
 This might seem easy, but there are a large number of edge cases that `RangeMutation` handles, including mutations that invalidate (for example completely delete) a range.

 ## Extensions